kbgar24/jekyll-now/_posts/2017-11-24-How-To-Build-A-Chrome-Extension-Part-I.md

   ...
 }
 ```
 The *matches* properties defines on which domains the **content scripts** should be injected.
-Of note, *&58;<all_urls>* is the expression for injecting your **content scripts** into all pages the user might visit.
+Of note, *&58;<all_urls>* is the expression for injecting your **content scripts** into all pages the User might visit.

-Given the broad capabilities that **content scripts** offer developers, it is little wonder that using them requires specific permission from the users.
+Given the broad capabilities that **content scripts** offer developers, it is little wonder that using them requires specific permission from the User.
 This permission is 'requested' by including the matched domains in the *permissions* array in the **manifest.json** file:

 ```
 {